Jean Garnier

 Jean Garnier (/fr/; 11 November 1612 – 26 November 1681) was a French Jesuit Church historian, patristic scholar, and moral theologian.

 Life

-He was born at Paris, entered the Society of Jesus at the age of sixteen, and, after a distinguished course of study, taught at first the humanities, then philosophy, at Clermont-Ferrand (1643–1653), and theology at Bourges (1653–1681).
+He was born in Paris, entered the Society of Jesus at the age of sixteen, and, after a distinguished course of study, taught at first the humanities, then philosophy, at Clermont-Ferrand (1643–1653), and theology at Bourges (1653–1681).
 In 1681, he was sent to Rome on business of his order, fell ill on the way and died at Bologna.

 Garnier was considered one of the most learned Jesuits of his day, was well versed in Christian antiquity, and much consulted in difficult cases of conscience.

 Works

 In 1618, he published for the first time the Libellus fidei, sent to the Holy See during the Pelagian controversy by Julian, Bishop of Eclanum in Apulia.
 Garnier added notes and an historical commentary.
 The Libellus also found a place in Garnier's later work on Marius Mercator.

 In 1655, he wrote Regulae fidei catholicae de gratia Dei per Jesum Christum, and published the work at Bourges.
 In 1673, he edited at Paris all the work of Marius Mercator.
 The edition contains two parts.
 The first gives the writings of Mercator against the Pelagians, and to these Garnier adds seven dissertations: